Chest Injuries After a Car Accident in Atlanta

 Yes.
 According to the National Highway Traffic Safety Administration (NHTSA), car accident victims are extremely likely to sustain a chest injury in a crash.
 Statistics show that 80 percent of all crash victims experience trauma to the head and/or chest.
 So, for every five car accident victims, four will suffer a chest or head injury.

-For perspective, there were 58,581 car accidents reported in Atlanta and Fulton County in 2017.
-Based on those numbers, there were roughly 46,864 car accident-related chest injuries that year.
-That’s 128 chest injuries every single day.
+For perspective, there were 1,797 traffic fatalities reported in Georgia in 2021.
+Based on those numbers, there were roughly 1,347 car accident-related chest injuries that year.
+That’s 3 chest injuries every single day.